OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: Getting unwanted answers or actions from hidden instructions in a prompt.

-Prompt injection manipulates a large language model (GenAI) through the injection of instructions as part of a text from a compromised source that is inserted into a prompt by an application, causing unintended actions or answers by the LLM.
+Prompt injection manipulates a large language model (GenAI) through the injection of instructions as part of a text from a compromised source that is inserted into a prompt by an application, causing unintended actions or answers by the LLM (GenAI).

 Example: let's say a chat application takes questions about car models.
-It turns a question into a prompt to a Large Language Model by adding the text from the website about that car.
+It turns a question into a prompt to a Large Language Model (LLM, a GenAI) by adding the text from the website about that car.
 If that website has been compromised with instruction invisibile to the eye, those instructions are inserted into the prompt and may result in the user getting false or offensive information.

 See [MITRE ATLAS - LLM Prompt Injection](https://atlas.mitre.org/techniques/AML.T0051).